-I’ve been searching for natural hair dyes to use on my own hair as natural alternative to chemical dyes, and henna has been my latest experiment (before it I tried turmeric, beet juice, and apple cider vinegar, all with great success!).
+I’ve been using food to naturally dye my hair as an alternative to using chemical dyes, and henna has been my latest experiment.

 - Henna needs to sit and “cure” for 4-12 hours after mixing in order for the dye to “release” and stain your hair properly.
 It also needs to sit on your hair for 1-4 hours (I left mine on for 10), depending on the shade you want and the intensity of the colour.

-- All henna isn’t created equal: you want to ensure you’re buying a good quality henna.
-I bought my henna online from iHerb, but you can find it on Amazon, too (the brand was Light Mountain Natural).
+- Ensure you’re buying good quality henna.
+I bought my henna online (the brand was Light Mountain Natural).

-- Henna looks different on every single different person, as we’re all individual and have different hair types, colours, texture, etc. You can follow my step-by-step tutorial below on how to dye your hair with henna, however you may end up with different results that don’t match what you’ll see in my photos.
-The shade of red you achieve with henna may be different, it really depends on what your hair looks like before you put the henna on.
+- Henna looks different on everyone.
+You can follow my step-by-step tutorial on how to dye your hair with henna, however, you may end up with different results that don’t match what you see in my photos.
+The shade of red you achieve with henna may be different, it really depends on what your hair looks like before you put on the henna.

 - Henna is permanent.
-This is good to keep in mind before starting.
-If you don’t want the red to last indefinitely on your hair or wait for it to grow out, you may want to look for a different, more temporary natural dye.
+Keep this in mind before starting.
+If you don’t want the red to last indefinitely on your hair, or wait for it to grow out, you may want to look for a temporary natural dye.
 Henna stains the hair by getting into the shaft of the hair itself.
 This makes it challenging to even dye over it with standard over-the-counter or salon dyes.
-Bleaching hair is one of the only ways to remove it (which is NOT great for hair).
+Bleaching hair is one of the only ways to remove it.

-- 100-500 grams body quality henna (I used the 113 g pack (already pre-measured for me), but I’ve read the general rule of thumb is 100 g for short hair, 200 g for collar-length hair, 300 g for shoulder length hair, and 500 g for waist-length hair)
+- 100-500 grams body quality henna (I’ve read that the general rule of thumb is 100 g for short hair, 200 g for collar-length hair, 300 g for shoulder-length hair, and 500 g for waist-length hair)

 - 1 tsp paprika (optional)

-Mix your henna – I mixed my henna the night before, and left it for around 12 hours before I applied it onto my own hair.
-I left it on our countertop, just at room temperature, but it is recommended that you leave it to sit in a dark(ish) area.
+Mix your henna.
+I did this the night before and left it for around 12 hours before applying it onto my hair.
+I left it on our countertop at room temperature but it is recommended that you leave it to sit in a dark(ish) area.

-- I pour the allocated bag of henna into the bowl.
+- Pour the allocated bag of henna into the bowl.

-- I then add 1 tsp paprika to give the henna more of a burgundy hue later on when I apply it (for a more golden/orange red colour, add the juice of one lemon, and use brewed tea instead of plain water).
+- Add paprika (if using) to give the henna a more burgundy hue later on when applied.
+For a more golden/orange red colour, add the juice of one lemon and use brewed tea instead of plain water).

-- Next I add in the hot water (just 12 ounces to begin with), a little at a time.
+- Next, add in the hot water (just 1 1/2 cups to begin with), a little at a time.
 The consistency should be gritty with a thickness similar to yoghurt after the water has been completely stirred through.
-If it’s not, add more of the remaining water until it is this consistency (up to 4 ounces more)
+If not, add more of the remaining water until it reaches this consistency (up to 1/2 cup more).

-Apply your henna – It’s ready to apply!
-The instructions for my particular packet of henna advised to apply onto washed, towel dried hair, but it’s completely up to you.
+Apply your henna.
+The instructions for my particular henna advised to apply onto washed, towel-dried hair, but it’s up to you.

 Here’s how I apply the henna onto my hair:

-- Put on protective gloves (I had a pair of latex gloves from a hair dying kit my mum used previously).
-Henna STAINS everything, this means if it gets on your skin, your skin will have a nice orangey/brown tinge to it for a day or two.
+- Put on protective gloves.
+Henna stains everything, this means if it gets on your skin, you will have a nice orangey/brown tinge on it for a day or two.
 If it gets on the floor, the floor will also turn that colour.
-It will go away eventually, but it’s always best to avoid that happening in the first place if you can.
-I put towels down all over my bathroom sink and floor to prevent the henna going everywhere.
+It will go away eventually, but I find it’s best to avoid that happening in the first place if you can.
+I put towels down all over my bathroom sink and floor to prevent the henna staining.
 I also applied lotion onto my hairline, back of my neck, and ears to prevent the henna from staining my skin.

 - Divide your hair into sections.
-It’s much more difficult to make sure you’re covering all of your hair with the henna compared to using conventional hair dyes.
-Henna is quite thick, so more challenging to evenly coat on every piece of hair.
+It’s much more difficult to cover all of your hair with the henna than with using conventional hair dyes.
+Henna is quite thick so more challenging to evenly coat on every piece of hair.
 I’ve found dividing hair into small sections to be most effective.
-I’ll leave one small bit of hair left down, and leave the rest of my hair up, and then work from there.
+I’ll leave one small bit of hair down and tie the rest of my hair up and work from there.

-- Unwrap your henna and start applying!
-Try to avoid getting henna on parts of your hair that are pulled up (the parts of your hair that are pulled up).
-Henna can really tangle your hair up if you’re not intentionally trying to put it on a certain area (this happened to me, so I strongly advise sticking to the roots of your hair, then going through after you’ve covered all of your roots and using your hands to massage and spread the henna through the ends of your hair).
-You want a good, thick, lathered coating over ALL of your hair.
+- Unwrap your henna and start applying.
+Try to avoid getting henna on parts of your hair that are pulled up.
+Henna can really tangle your hair if you’re not intentionally trying to put it on a certain area.
+You want a good, thick, lathered coating over all your hair.

 - When you’ve finished, put all your hair up and pop a shower cap over your head.
-Then wrap your hair with plastic wrap.
-Once your hair has been fully covered in the wrap, you can start to clean away any spots of henna on your face, neck, ears, etc. that might be stuck there.
+Then wrap your hair with plastic wrap to lock the heat from your body in where the henna is (heat is helpful in bringing out the colour of the henna).
+Once your hair is covered, you can start to clean away any spots of henna on your face, neck, ears, etc.

-- I let my henna sit on my hair for 10 hours (as my hair is quite dark, and I wanted to make sure the colour stained well, so it would show through later).
-But you don’t need to leave it for so long, 3-4 hours is usually enough.
+- I let the henna sit on my hair for 10 hours (as my hair is quite dark, I wanted to make sure the colour stained well), but you don’t need to leave it as long as I did, 3-4 hours is usually enough.
 It really just depends on how deep you want the shade of red to be.
-Some people even just do 1 hour.
+Some people just leave it for an hour.

-Wash the henna out – I washed the henna out of my hair in the shower using warm water (NO shampoo or conditioner).
-I rinsed my hair until the water ran clear (it took a while because it was so thick on my hair).
-After 3 days I washed my hair with shampoo, as the true colour of henna starts to set in after a few days (and I wanted to make sure the henna had fully set in my hair, so it wouldn’t wash out).
-Your hair will smell of henna for a few days, but once you’ve washed it a couple of times, the smell fades.
-I read that washing your hair with lavender can help dissipate the smell quicker, if you really can’t stand the smell.
+Wash the henna out.
+I washed my hair with warm water (no shampoo, no conditioner), and rinsed until the water ran clear.
+After three days I washed my hair with shampoo, as the true colour of henna starts to set in after a few days.
+Your hair will smell of henna for a few days, but once you’ve washed it a couple of times the smell fades.
+I read that washing your hair with lavender can help dissipate the smell quicker if you really can’t stand it.

-If you’re hair is super bright and orange the first day after dyeing it, don’t freak out!
-That’s normal.
-Like I said, it takes around 3 days for the true colour of henna to come through, and over that time it will deepen.
-That’s something I really love about henna, unlike conventional hair dyes, henna doesn’t fade!
-You just need to touch up the roots of your hair as your hair grows out.
+If you’re hair is really bright and orange the first day after dyeing it, don’t worry, that’s normal.
+Like I said, it takes around three days for the true colour of henna to come through and during that time it will deepen.
+Unlike conventional hair dyes, henna doesn’t fade.
+You just need to touch up the roots of your hair as it grows out.

-You can use henna as often as you like, it’s a wonderful conditioner, and unlike conventional hair dyes, it’s completely natural so it doesn’t damage hair or deliver toxic chemicals into your body.
+You can use henna as often as you like – it’s a wonderful conditioner – and unlike conventional hair dyes, it’s completely natural so doesn’t damage hair or deliver toxic chemicals into your body.

 Have you used henna to dye your hair before?
 How did it go?
-Share your experience below!
-We’d love hear!
+Share in the comments below.